 - Deliver or ship samples via express courier immediately after collecting.
 Do not send samples if collected more than 12 hrs. prior to shipping.
 Get new samples.

-- All samples must be accompanied by the first page of this completed Plant diagnostic submission form (English).
+- All samples must be accompanied by a completed Plant Diagnostic Clinic Submission Form / Formulario de Envio de Muestras.
 Give complete information on the form and keep the form separate from the sample.
 Limit sample information to one (1) sample per form.
 You are encouraged to include any other pertinent information in addition to that requested on the form.

 - Samples cannot be received on Saturday or Sunday; ship accordingly.